 The city originally dropped the charges against Hunt in late June 2016 but refiled them June 5, 2017.

-According to Stubbs, former City Attorney Dave Olsen made handwritten notes in his criminal complaint that said the reason Hunt did not stop for the decoy was because he decided to exercise his constitutional rights.
+According to Stubbs, former City Attorney Dave Olsen made handwritten notes in his criminal complaint that was protesting in conjunction with his constitutional rights.

 “It’s a fact those acts communicated a message. … He used it for a purpose the police didn’t like,” he said.